nbrito/research/README.md

 # Research Repository
-This repository is a collection of tools and documents that helped the repository's owner to study and understand some cybersecurity related topics.
+This repository is a collection of information, code and/or tool that helped the repository's owner to study and understand some cybersecurity related topics.

 ## Directories
 * cve